drand/website/CONTRIBUTING.md

 # Contribution guidelines

-This article serves as the guideline for contributing to the [IPFS Docs V2](https://github.com/ipfs/ipfs-docs-v2) repository.
+This article serves as the guideline for contributing to the [Drand Docs V2](https://github.com/ipfs/ipfs-docs-v2) repository.
 This guide is only concerned with documentation within this repository and does not contain any information regarding changes to VuePress or the HTML of the site.
 It also includes some general tips, tools, and workflows for creating helpful docs.

 ## Writing content

-By following these guidelines, you're helping to keep the IPFS docs consistent.
+By following these guidelines, you're helping to keep the Drand Docs consistent.

 ### Grammar and spelling